yashjain28/google-pub-sub/Readme.md

-# ipm package: google-iot-mqtt-client
+# ipm package: google-pub-sub

 ## Overview

-This package is a template system to connect with Google Cloud using MQTT to publish data & subscribe to device config data.
-It involves authenticating and then publishing data as a device.
+This package is a template system to connect with Google Cloud using REST subscribe to topics.
+It uses the Pull Subscription approach for subscription.

 [Browse ipm Packages](https://ipm.clearblade.com)